4 min read | 30 November, 2017 By Rachael Down

 An individual however, can be both an employee and self-employed at the same time.
 For example they could work for an employer during the day and work for their own business in the evenings.

-Someone who is self employed is their own boss.
+Someone who is self-employed is their own boss, such as a freelancer.
 It’s because of this that in most cases they aren’t covered by employment law.
 However, a self-employed person is entitled to:

 Protection for their own health and safety